 “When we see President Trump in office, it’s our job to hold him accountable,” Allsup said during the rally.
 “Since we were the ones who supported those positions, no one else will hold him accountable.”

-Odd, given the fact that there are about 318 million Americans (some 53% of whom dislike Trump) and Spencer’s rally managed to turn up a grand total of 300.
+However, there are about 318 million Americans (some 53% of whom dislike Trump) and Spencer’s rally managed to turn up a grand total of 300.
 The Alt-Right online marage would have you thinking that Spencer has legions of adoring stormtroopers.

-In reality multitudes of scrawny youths and paunchy men seem to operate multiple accounts from the shadows, most of whom still seem reluctant to venture into the real world (especially after Spencer took multiple fists to the face).
+In reality multitudes of scrawny youths and paunchy men seem to operate multiple accounts from the shadows, most of whom still seem reluctant to venture into the real world (especially after Spencer took two fists to the face).

-It’s why their frequent beseeching of Trump to go full-Hitler have fallen on deaf ears.
+However, their lack of a real-life presence is why their frequent beseeching of Trump to go full-Hitler have fallen on deaf ears.
 Trump knows that losing Spencer’s support matters for little; if he can alienate half the country and still stay in office then he has no problem ostracising a group of trolls.

 Cernovich’s rally was even smaller than Spencer’s.
 Around 150 people showed up for a considerably less animated rally and a few speeches.